 Arrival movie quotes bring the dialogue to the science fiction film about a linguist tasked with communicating with aliens.
 The mystery drama was adapted into a screenplay by Eric Heisserer based on the short story "Story of Your Life" by Ted Chiang.
 Denis Villeneuve directed Arrival, which opened in IMAX on November 11, 2016.
+You can find more stories like it on our list of shows and movies like Arrival.

 In Arrival, after 12 alien ships, named Shells, land on earth, the US Military enlists the help of renowned linguist Dr. Louise Banks (Amy Adams) to help them communicate with the aliens within.
 Working with Colonel Weber (Forest Whitaker), Ian Donnelly (Jeremy Renner) and Agent Halpern (Michael Stuhlbarg), Dr. Banks meets with the aliens in an attempt to learn what they want.
 But as Dr. Banks soon learns, they won't be able to communicate verbally, only through written language.